|William H. Perkin

 What led him to give up the factory and to devote himself exclusively to pure science was sheer love of the subject.
 It is the type of

 love which, when associated with genius, has led to the world’s greatest literary and artistic productions.

 After 1874 Perkin moved to a new house in Sudbury, and continued to use the old one as the laboratory.

 His research work from now on touched but lightly upon the dye situation.
 Until 1881 it centered much around the action of acetic

 anhydride on a group of organic compounds known as aldehydes.
 The first important result that was here achieved was the

-of coumarin, an odorous substance found in the tonka bean.
-This was the first case of the production of a vegetable perfume from a
+synthesis of coumarin, an odorous substance found in the tonka bean.
+This was the first case of the production of a vegetable

 These researches culminated in the now classical Perkin’s Synthesis of unsaturated fatty acids- a group reaction which is studied

 by every student in chemistry today.